ssarl2/painting_house/painting_house/README.md

 ## TODO
   - [x] Needs undo feature depending on login status.
 Like can be done only once
-- [ ] Delete table border at the end
 - [ ] Update storing images in DB.
 Big size images are causing not to display posts
   - [x] It affects now the like feature when it's pressed for the big size images
   - [x] Use GridFS to store large images over 16MB